Symmetries and exact solutions of a reaction-diffusion system arising in population dynamics: Introduction

-Whereas genotype-dependent mobilities do not lead exactly to (\ref{PhiPsi}), there are advantages in allowing $d_1\ne d_2$.
-Firstly, this generality may allow a richer symmetry structure of the equations while the solutions are not highly sensitive to the ratio $d_1/d_2$ compared to the effect of ratios of the fitness coefficients that modify the source terms.
-Secondly, in the case that $u$ is the density of a dominant new gene with improved fitness, the expression for $\Phi(u,v)$ will be correct while the expression for $\Psi(u,v)$ will be approximately correct when $(u(x,t),v(x,t))$ evolves towards $(1,0)$. \\ The paper is organized as follows.
-The Section 2, we present the main body of results which consists in the classification of Lie and conditional symmetries.
-The non trivial cases are detailed in Theorem 1.
-The Section 3, we provide the exact solutions of the system of nonlinear PDEs.
-This leads to new reductions, in particular to systems of ODEs that are integrable and which admit exact solutions in terms of the Lambert W function.
+The paper is organised as follows.
+Section~\ref{sec-2}, we present the main body of results which consists in the classification of Lie and conditional symmetries.
+The non-trivial cases are detailed in Theorem~\ref{th-1}.
+In Section~\ref{sec-3}, we provide the exact solutions of the system of nonlinear PDEs.
+This leads to new reductions, in particular to systems of ODEs that are integrable and which admit exact solutions in terms of the Lambert $W$ function.
 Notably, we were able to construct both Lie's solutions and non-Lie solutions (i.e. the exact solutions that cannot be derived via Lie symmetries).
-The Section 4 details the general algorithm for finding Q-conditional symmetries of nonlinear evolution systems in the most general form and the most important subcase -- quasilinear evolution systems.
-To the best of our knowledge, such algorithm is worked out for the first time, although it is based on the well-known definitions.
-Using the algorithm derived, Appendix A and Section 5 provide the compatibility equations explicitly taking the form of two overdetermined systems (each system consists of 12 differential equations).
-Another of the main results contained in Section 5 is the explicit solution of the determining system of ODEs which lead to Theorem 1 in Section 2.
+In Section~\ref{sec-4}, the main theoretical result, Theorem~\ref{th-1}, is proved.
+It is shown that a very complicated system consisting of two overdetermined subsystems (each involves 12 differential equations) are completely integrable and, as a result, Theorem~\ref{th-1} is obtained.
+Finally, we briefly discuss the results obtained and present some conclusions in the last section.